Where is the library located and how do I get there?

 WorldCat is an online catalog of books and journals that reflects the holdings of thousands of libraries in the United States.
 It can be used to verify the existence of a book or journal article and locate it at a nearby library.

 The Reserves are items placed on a special shelf in the Library for use by students in particular classes by the professor, or for use by a specific group.
 Some items are for use in the library use only and others may be checked out for 1 day, 3 days or 7 days by students and employees only.
 Reserve late fees are 25 cents a day.
 For any questions concerning Reserves, contact Jo Huffman, (256) 216-6655 or email@example.com

 How do I reserve a study room for a small group?

 Two Small-Group Study rooms are located on the second floor of the Library.
 Each room is equipped with a table, chairs, and white board and can seat up to six comfortably.
 To reserve a group study room, call the Circulation Desk at 256-216-6669.
 Rooms must be reserved in advance.
-Although ASU students and faculty have priority, other small groups may also use these rooms when they are available.
+Although Athens State students and faculty have priority, other small groups may also use these rooms when they are available.

 How do I make my general library suggestions/comments known?

 You can find a Comment section under My Library in the online catalog.
 There is also a comment box on the physical reference desk, as well.

 How can I suggest that the library purchase a book?